Posted On Jan 27, 2021

 The most common complications of CKD include:

-Fluid retention leading to high blood pressure, fluid build-up in the lungs and swelling in the arms and legs
+Fluid retention leads to high blood pressure, fluid build-up in the lungs and swelling in the arms and legs

 Heart diseases leading to heart failure

-Bone weakness leading to increased risk of fractures
+Bone weakness leads to an increased risk of fractures

 Anaemia